lucasbrandao4770/Flappy-Birb/README.md

 - Unity Engine

 ## Getting Started
-To play the game, download the executable from the `Build` folder and run it on your computer.
+To play the game, download the executable from the `Flappy Birb` folder and run it on your computer.

 ## Future Work